- SCU Home Page

 CURRICULAR PRACTICAL TRAINING

-To be eligible to participate in this program, students must have been enrolled full-time (9 units per quarter) for one complete year with F-1 status, and have a minimum cumulative GPA of 3.0 in their MBA/MSIS course work.
-Students must complete and submit the Curricular Practical Training Request form to the Graduate Business Programs Office with the offer letter.
+To be eligible to participate in this program, students must have been enrolled full-time (9 units per quarter) for one complete academic year with F-1 status, and have a minimum cumulative GPA of 3.0 in their graduate course work.
+Students must submit a Curricular Practical Training Request form and an offer letter.
 The offer letter needs to specify the number of hours of work to be completed each week or designate part-time employment status and must be at least three months in duration.
-Once the appropriate documents have been submitted, the student will be registered for IDIS 697.
-The student is responsible for the tuition associated with IDIS 697.
+Once the appropriate documents have been submitted, the student will be registered for IDIS 3697.
+The student is responsible for the tuition associated with IDIS 3697.
 At the end of the internship, students must submit a written evaluation from the supervising manager.

 Students are responsible for ensuring that they have completed all the prerequisites for a course before registering.
 Prerequisites for each course are listed in the course descriptions in Chapter 18 of this bulletin.
 Course prerequisites are reviewed annually by the academic departments.